 Of particular significance to Florida homeowners is Tower Hill's ability to respond to hurricanes.
 As a Florida-specific insurer, Tower Hill has experience dealing with hurricane claims.
 For example, some customers noted that the company’s insurance agents or claims department reached out both before and after major storms to assist with claims.
 However, it is worth noting that financial rating service AM Best does have a degree of concern over whether continued large-scale disasters, like Hurricane Irma and Hurricane Florence in 2017 and 2018, may put Tower Hill in financial jeopardy.

 Bottom line: Tower Hill is a solid, affordable choice for homeowners looking for a one-stop shop for homeowners and flood insurance.
 But buyers should be prepared to work alongside an insurance agent for a quote, as Tower Hill's online tools are lackluster.

 Tower Hill offers all the most common coverages Florida residents would expect from a homeowners insurance company.
 It also offers several less-ubiquitous coverage options to protect your property, as well as flood coverage and extended limits for owners of high-value homes.

 High-value home insurance

-Coverage levels for a high-value home will be higher than for a typical home in several respects.
-But Tower Hill's Imperial Shield high-value policy includes a few notable coverage options that substantially extend the limits available to typical homeowners:
+Coverage levels for Tower Hill's high-value home policies will be higher than for a typical home in several respects.
+For example, Tower Hill's high-value policies include a few notable coverage options that substantially extend the limits available to typical homeowners:

 Maximum available limit